alxcnwy/Deep-Neural-Networks-for-Video-Classification/README.md

 These models were implemented for use in Ecology but can be used in any application.
 They were developed with the following applications in mind:

 1. Detect animals in camera trap videos.
-2. Classify animal actions in video captured "first-person" animal-mounted cameras.
+2. Classify animal actions in video captured using "first-person" animal-mounted cameras.

 ![Seals](https://github.com/alxcnwy/Deep-Neural-Networks-for-Video-Classification/raw/master/readme/seals.gif)